 Thrift Savings Plan.
 The Thrift Savings Plan (TSP) provides federal employees with the same savings and tax benefits that many private employers offer their employees.
 This plan is similar to private sector 401(k) plans.
 You can defer tax on part of your pay by having it contributed to your account in the plan.
 The contributions and earnings on them are not taxed until they are distributed to you.
+Starting in 2012, the TSP offers a Roth TSP option.
+Contributions to this type of account are after tax and qualified distributions from the account are tax free.
 See Thrift Savings Plan in Part II.